MicrosoftDocs/architecture-center/docs/example-scenario/ai/network-security-checklist-mlops-content.md

 After being first highlighted in a paper entitled "Hidden Technical Debt in Machine Learning Systems" in 2015, Machine Learning DevOps (MLOps)\'s been growing fast and its market is expected to reach \$4 billion by 2025.
 In the meantime, how to secure MLOps solutions is becoming more and more important.

-In this article, we\'ll talk about how to leverage Azure network security capabilities such as Azure Virtual Network(VNet), Azure Private Link, Azure Private DNS Zone, Azure VNet Peering to protect MLOps solutions.
+In this article, we\'ll talk about how to use Azure network security capabilities such as Azure Virtual Network(VNet), Azure Private Link, Azure Private DNS Zone, Azure VNet Peering to protect MLOps solutions.
 After listing the choices of accessing resources in VNet, we\'ll introduce how to use Azure Pipelines to access resources in the VNet, required configurations of using an Azure Container Registry and Azure Machine Learning compute instances/clusters in VNet environment as well.
-Additionally, the description of the cost brought by the network security services are also provided for your reference.
+Additionally, the description of the cost brought by the network security services is also provided for your reference.

 **About MLOps Security**